awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-sqs-pipes-stepfunctions/README.md

 * Deploy best practices CloudWatch Alarms for the Step Functions

 ### AWS EventBridge Pipe
-* Pipe configured with and SQS queue source and state machine target
+* Pipe configured with an SQS queue source and state machine target
 * A least privilege IAM role assigned to the pipe to access the queue and state machine
 * CloudWatch logs set up at the 'TBD' level
 * Encrypted with an AWS managed KMS key